Isaacwilliam4/IsaacLab-Final_Project/source/isaaclab_tasks/isaaclab_tasks/direct/yahboom/README.md

 With regard to parameter choices, the HAPPO framework comes with default parameters that have been shown to work in previous training iterations, though understanding if there are better hyperparameter choices for high-fidelity physics training could be interesting future research.

 The reward was chosen, because in my experience, the simpler the reward, the easier to debug and evaluate the performance of the training.
 I did mess around with different rewards (global velocity instead of relative), but found that simply rewarding velocity along the relative forward and reverse axis performed best.

+Obviously high velocity doesn't make sense in a practical context, but this served as more of a baseline to show that the model could learn rudimentary obstacle avoidance with a very simple observation space.
+Future research will explore more practical scenarios like a go-to-goal policy.